Continence Aids Payment Scheme

 New applicant payment rates

-When you first join the Continence Aids Payment Scheme, the amount of money you receive is based on a pro-rata calculation—from the day your application is processed to the end of the financial year (30 June).
+When you first join the Continence Aids Payment Scheme, the amount of money you receive is based on a pro-rata calculation—from the day your application is processed to the end of that financial year (30 June).
 From 1 July in the following year, you will receive the full payment (in one or two payments, depending on the timeframe you choose).

 Income exemption for the Continence Aids Payment Scheme